5 Best Kuala Lumpur Restaurants for Chinese New Year

 - Opening Hours: Daily 12:00 – 14:30 & 19:00 – 22:30

 - Address: Level 1, Mandarin Oriental Kuala Lumpur, Kuala Lumpur

 - Tel: +603 2179 8885

-In conjunction with this year’s Chinese New Year celebration, Xin Cuisine at Concorde Hotel Kuala Lumpur offers six tantalising Yee Sang variations (jelly fish, shredded duck meat, sliced abalone, snow pear or Norwegian salmon) and three nine-course menus for lunch and dinner.
-Commencing from 19 January until 5 March, these set menus are priced at RM1, 188++, RM1, 388++ and RM1, 588++ per table.
+In conjunction with this year’s Chinese New Year celebration, Xin Cuisine at Concorde Hotel Kuala Lumpur offers six tantalising Yee Sang variations (jelly fish, shredded duck meat, sliced abalone, snow pear or Norwegian salmon) and nine-course menus for lunch and dinner.
+Commencing on 29th and 30th January, these set menus are priced at RM1,388.00 nett & RM1,688.00 nett per table of 10 pax.
 Some of the traditional Chinese delicacies served here include mini Buddha Jumps over the Wall (Fujian-style shark fin soup), steamed dragon grouper, and the Five Happiness assorted BBQ meat (crispy BBQ suckling pig, roasted duck, char siew or pork belly, and roasted pork).
-Diners can also enjoy sweet potato with macadamia nuts, pine seeds with osmanthus, or baked peanut nian gao for RM9.80++ per item.
+Diners can also enjoy deep-fried pineapple, crystal or chilled osmanthus flower jelly nian gao at RM13.80nett per item.

 Rate This Place: ( votes)